duduws/duduws/README.md

 ### 🌱 What do I do and What have I done?

-- Working in that things.
+- Working in progress.

 ### ⚡ One line that describes me best?
-An ambitious boy who loves to cook fries, day dream at nights and sometime codes too.😉😉
+Working in progress.

 ### 📫 How to reach me?
 - [Twitter](#)